-Our friendly vet team are able to give advice on alpacas, sheep, pigs, goats and cattle.
+Our friendly vet team are able to give advice on sheep, goats, alpacas, and cattle.

-We also offer a housecall service for large animals if there are appropriate facilities available.
+We also offer a housecall service (on certain days) for large animals if there are appropriate facilities available (this includes small holding pen or race for goats and sheep and a crush for ALL cattle).
 Our practice routinely stocks large animal vaccines and medications for your convenience.

 If you have any questions about your animals or our services for large animals, give us a call on 4587 9000.